cloudfoundry/docs-bosh/content/aws-iam-instance-profiles.md

         # ...
     ```

+    !!! note
-    <p class="note">Note: <code>iam_instance_profile</code> key in resource pool's cloud_properties takes precedence over the default IAM instance profile, so that specific VMs can have greater access to the AWS resources.</p>
+    <code>iam_instance_profile</code> key in resource pool's cloud_properties takes precedence over the default IAM instance profile, so that specific VMs can have greater access to the AWS resources.

 ---
 ## Errors {: #errors }